-Foster, a Democrat, was the representative for Pennsylvania's 21st congressional district from 1871 to 1873.
+Foster was the representative for Pennsylvania’s 21st congressional district and was a Democrat.
+He served from 1871 to 1873.

 From Dec 1843 to Mar 1873, Foster missed 690 of 1,756 roll call votes, which is 39.3%.
 This is much worse than the median of 24.6% among the lifetime records of representatives serving in Mar 1873.
 The chart below reports missed votes over time.